wlandau/staging/README.md

-# Production universe
+# Staging universe

-This is the internal configuration repository for the R-multiverse Production universe.
+This is the internal configuration repository for the R-multiverse Staging universe.

 For all matters please refer to <https://r-multiverse.org>.